foundriesio/docs/release-notes/rn_v95.md

 > - General
 >   - Jailhouse: Support for this package was removed from LmP (check the respective vendor BSP support)
 >   - Xenomai4: Support for this kernel feature was removed from LmP (check the respective vendor BSP support)
->   - FIT_NODE_SEPARATOR: This variable is not used by LmP anymore
+>   - FIT_NODE_SEPARATOR: This variable is no longer used by LmP

-## Plans for the FUture
+## Plans for the Future

 >   - TI BSP: Support will be moved from `meta-lmp` to `meta-partner` in **v96**
 >   - NVidia BSP: Support will be moved from `meta-lmp` to `meta-partner` in **v96**